JohnSnowLabs/spark-nlp/docs/_posts/aydinmyilmaz/2021-01-18-re_bodypart_problem_en.md

 ## Description

-Relation extraction between body parts and problem entities  in clinical texts
+Relation extraction between body parts and problem entities  in clinical texts.  `1` : Shows that there is a relation between the body part  entity and the entities labeled as problem ( diognosis, symptom etc.), `0` : Shows that there no  relation between the body part entity and the entities labeled as problem ( diognosis, symptom etc.).

 ## Predicted Entities

- `1` : Shows that there is a relation between the body part  entity and the entities labeled as problem ( diognosis, symptom etc.)
- `0` : Shows that there no  relation between the body part entity and the entities labeled as problem ( diognosis, symptom etc.)
+`0`, `1`

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>